solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 production web server and then deploy the database schema and supported data via MySQL tools or the MySQL Workbench.

-The biggest advantage of a classic on-premises deployment is that you have full control of the environment.
-The biggest weakness is you must maintain every aspect of the environment.
+The biggest advantage of a classic on-premises deployment is the infrastructure team will have full control of the environment.
+The biggest weakness is they must also maintain every aspect of the environment as well.

-To perform a simulated classical deployment in Azure, go to the [Classic Deployment to PHP-enabled IIS server][24] article.
+To perform a simulated classical deployment in Azure, go to the [Classic Deployment to PHP-enabled IIS server][23] article.

 ![This image demonstrates the classic deployment.]